 - The cattle are eating grass in the field.

-- Orphan children always face a lot of crisis.
+- Orphan children always face a lot of crises.

-An abstract noun is a noun that represents a thing that is a concept, idea or quality and that can not be seen physically.
-For example; Friendship, relationship, neighbourhood, childhood, beauty, love, peace, honesty, bravery, etc. Abstract nouns are marked in bold for easy identification.
+An abstract noun is a noun that represents a thing that is a concept, idea, or quality and that can not be seen physically.
+For example; Friendship, relationship, neighborhood, childhood, beauty, love, peace, honesty, bravery, etc. Abstract nouns are marked in bold for easy identification: